ghc/ghc/docs/users_guide/using-warnings.rst

 command line.
 For backwards compatibility with GHC versions prior to 8.0, all these warnings can still be controlled with ``-f(no-)warn-*`` instead of ``-W(no-)*``.

+.. ghc-flag:: -Wunrecognised-warning-flags

+    Enables warnings when the compiler encounters a ``-W...`` flag that is not recognised.

+    This warning is on by default.

 .. ghc-flag:: -Wtyped-holes